astrocatalogs/schema/README.md

 ]
 ```

 where in this example we have two different redshift values quoted from three different sources, where two of the sources agree with one another, and the third source actually refers to the redshift of the host galaxy rather than the supernova.
-Note that all the numerical quantities are stored as strings instead of as numbers, the OSC's policy is to store the data with exactly the same number of significant digits as the sources that provide them, and storing the importing the data as floating point numbers can often introduce small floating-point errors that we wish to avoid.
+Note that all the numerical quantities are stored as strings instead of as numbers, the OAC's policy is to store the data with exactly the same number of significant digits as the sources that provide them, and storing the importing the data as floating point numbers can often introduce small floating-point errors that we wish to avoid.

 In general, the data stored in a given JSON file are presented in the observer frame, uncorrected for extinction or redshift, with times provided in MJD or as a calendar date (YYYY/MM/DD).
 In some instances, only corrected data will be available, or will be available as a supplement to the raw data, but in these cases the corrected data should be tagged with additional qualifiers (e.g. `kcorrected`, `deredshifted`, etc.) to indicate that it has been manipulated.
 As with all tags, the source material is often unclear in how they provided the data; we attempt to figure this out from the original publication when possible, but this cannot always be determined.